 The Fertility Work-Up Opportunity Plan

-For patients who do not have insurance coverage for the diagnosis of infertility, RMA of Connecticut has created the Fertility Work-Up Opportunity Plan.
+For patients who do not have insurance coverage for the diagnosis of infertility, RMACT has created the Fertility Work-Up Opportunity Plan.
 This Plan allows patients to pay a flat fee for diagnostic testing that will help determine their individualized treatment plan.

 The IUI Opportunity Plan